The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 It’s about 3 3-hour drive from Bhuj to Lakhpat.
 The road is relatively quiet, with villages on both sides of the road, and many herbs crossing the road.

-Once was a prosperous fort for a short period in the 19th century and a deserted fort now, Lakhpat was built by Fateh Mohammed.
-The fort hosts three religions, namely Hindu, Islam, and Sikh, that manifested the diversity of the traders and labors.
+Once a prosperous fort for a short period in the 19th century and a deserted fort now, Lakhpat was built by Fateh Mohammed.
+The fort hosts three religions, namely Hindu, Islam, and Sikh, which manifests the diversity of the traders and laborers.

 On the far edge of India’s Arabian Sea, only 30km to the border with Pakistan, ships arrived from Sindh, East Africa, and other ports of India unloaded goods in Katha Varo Gate, then transported to the fort through Bibidullah door, guarded by two soldiers’ status.
 Katha Varo Gate is no longer accessible nowadays.
 The main gate’s remarkable height of an arch built for camel caravans.